nipdep/svhnL/docs/source/usage.rst

 Installation
 ============

-To use schnL, first install it using pip:
+To use svhnL, first install it using pip:

 .. code-block:: console